Grv-Singh/imgtec-challenge/README.md

 | Worker | 3 |![](https://raw.githubusercontent.com/Grv-Singh/imgtec-fullstack-challenge/main/vectors/Worker_bee_A.png)| 5 |

  * Immobile bees can be counted as defendants of beehive.
-*  With respective weightage of bites, the healh depletes denoted by fading away from playground.
+*  With respective damage of each bite, the healh depletes, denoted by being faded away from playground.
- * The bees seem to rotate in circle due to <a href="https://en.wikipedia.org/wiki/Stroboscopic_effect#:~:text=The%20stroboscopic%20effect%20is%20a,of%20short%20or%20instantaneous%20samples." target="_blank">Stroboscopic effect</a>, more.
+ * Some bees seem to rotate in circle due to <a href="https://en.wikipedia.org/wiki/Stroboscopic_effect#:~:text=The%20stroboscopic%20effect%20is%20a,of%20short%20or%20instantaneous%20samples." target="_blank">Stroboscopic effect</a>, more.

-### Swarms are usually smaller and are accompanied by a Queen, the biggest here.

 ## Sources
 Sound : <a href="https://www.soundsnap.com/" target="_blank">Bees Sound - Soundsnap</a>